 - Chapter 9 - International Forestry

 Data: All tables are available to download from the Forestry Statistics publication.
-In addition, longer time series data for some topics are available from the data downloads page on our website.
+In addition, longer time series data for some topics are available from Data Downloads.

 Statistician: Sheila Ward